 A father of three, Gerson lives in New York with his wife, Ruth Noemí Colón, an attorney.

-As editorial assistant, Jeff writes stories and develops other content for the magazine.
-He also co-produces City & State’s podcasts, helps shoot and edit videos, and supports events and social media.
+As a staff reporter, Jeff writes stories and develops other content for the magazine, with a particular focus on New York City.
+He also hosts the City & State Presents podcast and supports events and social media.
 Jeff previously worked at NY1 and at Bronx-based public radio station WFUV, where he won awards for collegiate newscasting from The Associated Press and Public Radio News Directors Inc. Jeff graduated in 2015 from Fordham University, where he studied political science, theology and Italian food.
 Born and raised in Phoenix, Jeff now lives in Bed-Stuy, Brooklyn.

 As creative director, Gui spearheads the creative vision of City & State and all its divisions, including City & State New York, City & State Reports, City & State Careers, City & State Pennsylvania and New York Nonprofit Media.
 Gui oversaw the redesign of City & State – from print to digital – and continues to advance the company in a modern creative direction.
 Before joining the team in June 2013, Gui worked at Squat Design providing creative direction for Keller Williams, Aroma, The Real Deal Magazine and more.
 Prior to moving to New York City, he resided in Paris, where he worked at the ad agency Tribal Trackers on accounts such as Nestle Waters, Heineken and Phillip Stark.